Teenlife

 The following TeenLife Blog features key information for students in the middle of their college application process.
 For more great resources, check out the presentations from the recent TeenLife LIVE College Prep Expo.

 Choosing the right college or university for you can be a stressful process, and paying for college can add to that stress.
-Anytime we add conversations about money to any process it becomes more stressful.
+Anytime we add conversations about money to any process, it becomes more stressful.
 But it doesn’t have to be this way.
 Truthfully, very few are comfortable with this conversation.

 Sticker Price

 Advice: Don’t dismiss a school based solely on the sticker price.
-Remember, the sticker price only refers to cost, and does not include aid that the school or the federal and state governments offer you in financial aid.
+Remember, the sticker price only refers to cost and does not include aid that the school or the federal and state governments offer you in financial aid.

 Net Price: Your Actual Cost

 Sticker price - financial aid = net price.
-Understanding your actual cost of attendance can take some time, it will require some patience and persistence.
+Understanding your actual cost of attendance can take some time, and it will require some patience and persistence.

-An example for calculating your net price: $45,000 (sticker price listed on school’s website) - $20,000 (financial aid like scholarships, grants, and loans) = $25,000 per year (net price, your actual cost to attend).
+An example for calculating your net price: $45,000 (sticker price listed on the school’s website) - $20,000 (financial aid like scholarships, grants, and loans) = $25,000 per year (net price, your actual cost to attend).

 How to Find Your Actual Cost of Attendance?